nivek45/nivek45/README.md

 ***Hello!!!***

-I'm a Technology student with strong communication and teamwork skills
+I'm a technology student fascinated by programming and AI

 **About me**